 Obviously, I will be discussing fear and anxiety today.
-And I hope that throughout this sermon, I can help us see that these fears are often groundless, and unnecessary, and terribly harmful to us.
-And if nothing else, I hope to provide a healthier perspective so that we can begin to overcome these fears.
-And in overcoming these fears, we can find ourselves growing in faith, love, obedience, and the knowledge of God.
+I hope that throughout this sermon, I can help us see that these fears are often groundless and unnecessary and terribly harmful to us.
+And if nothing else, I hope to provide a healthier perspective so that we can begin to overcome these fears, and in overcoming these fears, we can find ourselves growing in faith, love, obedience, and the knowledge of God.

 Now, in my introduction, I was maybe a bit flippant about fears—seeming to take them rather lightly.
-And I do not mean really to take them lightly, but rather getting us to think about them not quite as seriously as we have before, because they can be overcome.
+I do not mean really to take them lightly, but rather to get us to think about them not quite as seriously as we have before, because they can be overcome.

 In this world, there are many things happening right now that incite some fear in all of us.
 Certainly, we are all apprehensive about the declining economy, and what it can do to us.
 We are all a little worried that our money will not go as far as it once did.
 At least, we are worried about inflation sapping the strength of our money, and it will not be able to buy what it used to buy.

 But others of us are worried about losing our income altogether, that there is not much work out there—construction, banking, finance, automobiles, or wherever—it is beginning to touch all different sectors of the economy.

 Even in my line of work, if you members cannot pay your tithes, and make contributions, our income goes away.
 So it will affect us too.
 We are not somehow immune to all this.